aaditmshah/bianca/README.md

 ## Installation ##

-Bianca will help you test all your algorithms.
+Bianca will help you test all your mathematical algorithms.
 All you need to do is request an appointment with [npm](https://npmjs.org/ "npm"):

 ```bash
 npm install -g bianca